-Who should attend: From front line workers to senior management, this workshop is designed for everyone.
+Who should attend: From front line workers to senior management, this course is designed for everyone.

-Join the some 3,000+ public servants across Canada who have attended Lean workshops offered by Alpen Path Solutions since March 2015.
-Alpen Path Solutions created the Certificate in Lean for the Public Sector in late summer 2015 with 4 of the core Lean courses above, taught since March 2015.
+Join the some 3,000+ participants from across Canada who have attended Lean workshops offered by Alpen Path Solutions since March 2015.
+Alpen Path Solutions created the Certificate in Lean in late summer 2015 with 4 of the core Lean courses above, taught since March 2015.

-France Bergeron (BTh, MSc), Lean coach at Alpen Path Solutions Inc., brings 21 years of public sector experience and years of Lean leadership within a line department to help you live Lean in your government organisation.
+France Bergeron (BTh, MSc), Lean coach at Alpen Path Solutions Inc., brings 21 years of experience and years of Lean leadership within a line department to help you live Lean in your organization.
 Joanne Gaudet (BSc, BA, MA), Lean coach at Alpen Path Solutions Inc., brings her expertise in science studies to the successful deployment of Lean as an applied collaborative science.
 Enlist empirical science in your work every day.

 Why we don’t use a Lean belt system